michaellgraves/Twitter-PyBot/README.md

 Configuration parameters in bot-config.json:

-Cross-bot configuration
+Global configuration
 * searchTerms - file name which includes list of bot search terms
 * profanityList - file name for profanity list
 * excludeTerms - file name for terms to exclude from search results
 * tweetText - file name which with list of tweets
+* minSleepTime - minimum time for bot heart beat

 Bot-specific configuration
-* id - ID number of your bot (optional)
+* id - ID number of your bot
 * name - name of your bot.
 This is used in the log file
 * logFileName - name of your operational log file.
 User stats will be written to "logfilename_stats"
 * maxSizeLogFile - maximum size of each logfile.
 There will be 2 log files created, operational and stats, with 4 back-ups each.